thewind1984/jquery-uat/README.md

 redirects current page to another URL in order to proceed with tests
 **NOTE 1:** *each page should include .js file of plugin in order to be initialized after DOM is loaded*
 **NOTE 2:** *redirection to the initial page, from where tests are started, could bring unexpected results (ONLY FOR v1.*)*
+* `.fillIn (string: selector, mixed: value)`
+Fills any object by selector with specified value

 ### Hotkeys